-\ Fiscal year 2017 was the first year of implementation, therefore only one year is shown.
+\ Fiscal year 2017 was the first year of implementation, therefore only three years are shown.

 See independent auditors' report.

 Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards